Atlas975/Notes/MachineLearning/GeneticAlgorithms/Mutation.md

 ___
 # Mutation
-- Introduces random changes to new offspring (typically after [[Crossover]])
+- Introduces random changes to new offsprings (typically after [[Crossover]])
-- Adds diversity to search space, this is vital to allow for more exploration and to avoid getting stuck at a local minima of the cost function
+- Adds diversity to search space, this is vital to prevent chromosomes from exploring the same search tree and to avoid getting stuck at a local minima of the cost function
-- This prevents all chromosomes from exploring similar trees all at once
 - The frequency of this occurring is controlled by the **mutation rate**.
-This needs to be high enough to explore while still being low enough to not disrupt convergence
+This needs to be high enough to explore while still being moderate enough to not disrupt convergence

 ## Bit flip mutation